Machine-Learning-for-Medical-Language/cnlp_transformers/CONTRIBUTING.md

 When the codebase is ready for release, run `python scripts/prepare_release.py <new version number>`.
-This will walk you through the last few changes that need to be made before release, including updating the changelog and setting the setuptools_scm fallback version, and will also update the lockfile and your venv with the new package version.
+This will walk you through the last few changes that need to be made before release, including updating the changelog and the lockfile.

 > [!WARNING]
 > `prepare_release.py` requires uv to update the lockfile.